-Voigtländer is arguably the oldest brand name in photography, being founded in founded in 1756, and despite several different owners, has survived in some capacity until the present day (although the current ownership produces lenses only).
+Voigtländer is arguably the oldest brand name in photography, being founded in 1756, and (despite several different owners) has survived in some capacity until the present day (although the current ownership produces lenses only).

 When I got my Vito B in my teens I had no idea about the brand and didn’t really know how to use it (it was also my first 35mm camera).

 Slowly with the help of the Gossen lightmeter which I got at the same time, I managed to work it out and used it a fair amount for the next two or three years before moving on to an SLR.
 At this point it became one of a small collection of, maybe five, old cameras I kept on a shelf.
 I didn’t pick it up to use again for nearly 30 years.